EvidenZ Trading Down 15.4% Over Last 7 Days (BCDT)

-EvidenZ (CURRENCY:BCDT) traded 10.2% higher against the US dollar during the 1 day period ending at 16:00 PM ET on October 22nd.
-In the last week, EvidenZ has traded down 15.4% against the US dollar.
-One EvidenZ coin can currently be purchased for about $0.15 or 0.00000475 BTC on cryptocurrency exchanges.
-EvidenZ has a total market cap of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
+EvidenZ (CURRENCY:BCDT) traded 10.2% higher against the U.S. dollar during the one day period ending at 21:00 PM ET on October 27th.
+Over the last week, EvidenZ has traded down 15.4% against the U.S. dollar.
+One EvidenZ coin can currently be bought for $0.15 or 0.00000475 BTC on popular cryptocurrency exchanges.
+EvidenZ has a market capitalization of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.